-If you are looking for a day’s worth of fun, Waco is an hour south of our campus.
-There you can find yourself at Magnolia Market, where they offer shopping, food and live music.
-Waco is also home to Baylor University, a great place to exercise, catch a football game or visit some coffee shops around campus like the popular Common Grounds.
+Waco is an hour south of our campus and is a great place if you are looking for a day’s worth of fun.
+There you can find yourself at Magnolia Market, where they offer shopping, food, and live music.
+Waco is also home to Baylor University, a great place to exercise, catch a football game, or visit some coffee shops around campus like the popular Common Grounds.
 Got a sweet tooth?
-Visit the Dr. Pepper Museum; you can create your own soda and learn the history behind Dr. Pepper.
-Waco is also home to the Mayborn Museum, the Texas Ranger Hall of Fame & Museum, Waco Mammoth National Monument and Cameron Park Zoo.
+Visit the Dr. Pepper Museum; you can create your very own soda and learn the history behind Dr. Pepper.
+Waco is also home to the Mayborn Museum, the Texas Ranger Hall of Fame & Museum, Waco Mammoth National Monument, and Cameron Park Zoo.

 For years students have enjoyed driving out to Lake Whitney to camp, hike and the most popular activity: cliff jumping!
 Lake Whitney is located 30 miles south of SWAU, making it about a 40-minute drive.
 With beautiful views and great company, you will find yourself smiling and cooling off in the lake with friends.

 If you are interested in something more local, SWAU is surrounded by cities including Cleburne, Burleson and Alvarado.
 In these cities, you can find great food, parks and trails, local grocery stores and plenty of shopping.